 The ADP test requirement is considered satisfied under both safe harbor options if:

 - a prescribed level of safe harbor matching or nonelective contributions is made for all eligible nonhighly compensated employees, and

 Matching contributions made to satisfy the ADP safe harbor requirement are also considered for satisfying the ACP test.
 Other matching contributions (not used for satisfying the ADP safe harbor) are generally subject to the ACP test unless the plan meets certain other requirements.
 The ADP safe harbor matching contribution requirements, however, are different for each of the safe harbor options.
-Both safe harbor options provide that, instead of the matching contribution, a plan can satisfy the ADP safe harbor requirement by making a nonelective contribution that is equal to at least 3% of compensation for each eligible nonhighly compensated employee.
+Both safe harbor options provide that, instead of the matching contribution, a plan can satisfy the ADP safe harbor requirement by making a nonelective contribution of at least 3% of compensation for each eligible nonhighly compensated employee.

 The key areas where the two safe harbor options differ are:

-1. Automatic enrollment feature: A plan designed to satisfy the safe harbor option under IRC Section 401(k)(12) is not required to provide for an automatic enrollment feature.
-On the other hand, a safe harbor option under IRC Section 401(k)(13), QACA, must provide for an automatic enrollment feature.
+1. Automatic enrollment feature: A plan designed to satisfy the safe harbor option under IRC Section 401(k)(12) isn't required to provide for an automatic enrollment feature.
+On the other hand, a safe harbor option under IRC Section 401(k)(13), a QACA, must provide for an automatic enrollment feature.
 Under that feature, unless employees affirmatively elect otherwise, they're treated as if they elected to have the employer make elective contributions equal to no less than:

 - 3% of compensation for the initial period,